 Forty-three RCTs were identified which examined the use of orthoses in the treatment of individuals with arthritis [30-72].
 Thirty of these studies examined individuals with osteoarthritis and thirteen examined individuals with rheumatoid and juvenile idiopathic arthritis.
 Three of these thirteen rheumatoid and juvenile idiopathic arthritis studies examined a paediatric population [38, 46, 61], with the remaining studies examining an adult population.
 Data extraction for effect size calculation was possible in thirty-two of the forty-three studies.
 These studies had sample sizes ranging from 30 to 200 participants and follow up periods between 4 weeks and 2 years.
 An extensive range of outcome measures were reported in these studies as they examined a wide range of orthotic interventions for different regions of the body.

-Osteoarthritis

 Data was extracted from twenty-one of the thirty studies (S4 File) which examined individuals with osteoarthritis (5 in Category A, 15 in Category B and 1 in Category C).
 Most studies examined orthotic interventions for the foot (15 studies), with the remaining studies examining the hand (4 studies) and the knee (2 studies) (Fig 3 and 4).
 In Category A, Trombini-Souza et al. [69] compared a group provided with low-cost minimalist footwear to a control group.
 No differences were evident between the groups for the 6-minute walk test or the Lequesne score.
 Skou et al. [68] compared the provision of insoles as part of a treatment program which also included neuromuscular exercise, patient education, dietary advice and prescription of pain medication to a control group which were provided with two leaflets with information and advice on osteoarthritis and recommended treatments.
 No differences were evident between the group for the primary outcome measure (KOOS4, the average score for the subscale scores of the Knee injury and Osteoarthritis Outcome Score).
 Also, no differences were evident for any of the subscales of the KOOS (activities of daily living, pain, quality of life, sport/recreation and symptoms).
 A significant small effect size (ES: 0.43 (95% CI 0.04 to 0.82) for the EuroQol health questionnaire results indicated a superior improvement in health status in the control group.
 No differences were evident for the remaining secondary outcome measures (20m walk test, timed up and go, EQ VAS, and bodyweight change).

 Fig 3 and 4 here